christianh814/welcome-php/README.md

 ```

 Things to keep in mind:
-* `ose new-app` Creates a new application on OSE3
+* `ose new-app` Creates a new application on OpenShift
-* `openshift/php` This tells OSEv3 to use the PHP image stream provided by OSE
+* `openshift/php` This tells OpenShift to use the PHP image stream builder
 * Provide the git URL for the project
   * Syntax is "imagestream~souce"